mjjust31/Bunco-Breast-Cancer-Baskets/README.md

 The **Bunco for Breast Cancer Fundraiser** app is designed to facilitate the annual Bunco fundraiser event.
 It allows participants to log in, view baskets available for raffle, and track which baskets they are interested in for placing their raffle tickets later.
 Users can also mark their favorite baskets to keep a record of them.

-Organizers or admins can manage the basket data, add new baskets, and remove old ones.
+Organizers or admins can manage the basket data, add new baskets, edit existing ones, and remove old ones.
 This app ensures that users can view the available baskets in a carousel, get detailed information about each, and know how to use their raffle tickets accordingly.

 ## Features